asgardphp/docs/framework.md

 <a name="project-structure"></a>
 ##Project Structure

-After installation, an Asgard project contains the fllowing directories:
+After installation, an Asgard project contains the following directories:

 	app/			The application source-code
 		General/	Default bundle